 Cilantro Shrimp Burgers are a super unique twist on a burger.
 Shrimp burger patties are topped with a delicious smoky guacamole recipe and they’re bursting with fresh flavors.
 Great for lunch, dinner, and outdoor summer parties.
-I’m going to be in full bragging mode and tell you that you absolutely, must, without question, make this shrimp burger recipe!
+I’m going to be in full bragging mode and tell you that you absolutely must make this shrimp burger recipe!

-Can I buy already peeled and deveined shrimp?
+Can you buy already peeled and deveined shrimp?

-Yes, of course!
-Though if you have the time, it’s quite easy to peel and devein your shrimp.
+Yes, of course.
+Though if you have the time, it’s quite easy and saves you money, to peel and devein the shrimp yourself.
 Here’s an easy-to-follow, step-by-step photographic guide to teach you how.

-The shrimp burger is out of control juicy and oozing with delicious flavors, and the smoky guacamole recipe is beyond belief, as it’s smoky, spicy, fresh and creamy all at once.
+The shrimp burger is out of control juicy and oozing with delicious flavors, and the smoky guacamole recipe is beyond belief.
+It’s smoky, spicy, fresh and creamy — all at once.

 Oh, and the little bits of crunch from the red onion is so good!